My Approach to Helping

 More Info About My Practice

-I completed a master's degree in marriage and family therapy at Fairfield University in 1996.
-I am certified in cognitive-behavioral therapy by Boston University's post-graduate program, and have training in dialectical-behavior therapy.
+I hold a master's degree in marriage and family therapy from Fairfield University in 1996.
+I am certified in cognitive-behavioral interventions and have training in dialectical-behavior therapy.
 I am a clinical member of the American Association of Marriage and Family Therapy, and certified as an Anger Management Specialist I by the National Anger Management Association.